-Section 1 (any 07 assignments)

-- 1. Write a C program to swap 2 integers using user defined functions (call by value, call by reference). - 2.
-Write a program in C to compute the factorial of the given positive integer using recursive function. - 3.
-Write functions to convert feet to inches, convert inches to centimeters, and convert centimeters to meters.
+Section 1 (any 07 assignments) 1 Write a C program to swap 2 integers using user defined functions (call by value, call by reference).
+2 Write a program in C to compute the factorial of the given positive integer using recursive function.
+3 Write functions to convert feet to inches, convert inches to centimeters, and convert centimeters to meters.
 Write a program that prompts a user for a measurement in feet and converts and outputs this value in meters.
-Facts to use: 1 ft = 12 inches, 1 inch = 2.54 cm, 100 cm = 1 meter. - 4.
-Write a menu driven program to perform following operations using Array of integers like (accept, display, print alternate number, sum of all numbers, search a number). - 5.
-Write a program in C to sort n integers using bubble sort. - 6.
-Write a menu driven program to perform string operations using library functions. - 7.
-Write a menu driven program to perform string operations using user defined functions. - 8.
-Define an integer pointer array of 10 integers.
+Facts to use: $1 \text{ ft} = 12 \text{ inches}$, $1 \text{ inch} = 2.54 \text{ cm}$, $100 \text{ cm} = 1 \text{ meter}$ 4 Write a menu driven program to perform following operations using Array of integers like (accept, display, print alternate number, sum of all numbers, search a number).
+5 Write a program in C to sort n integers using bubble sort.
+6 Write a menu driven program to perform string operations using library functions 7 Write a menu driven program to perform string operations using user defined functions 8 Define an integer pointer array of 10 integers.
 Initialize them to any integer values from the keyboard.
 Find the sum, average, minimum, and maximum of these 10 integers.
-Sort the 10 integers in descending order. - 9.
-Write a program in C to compute addition / subtraction / multiplication of two matrices.
-Use functions to read, display and add / subtract / multiply the matrices. - 10.
-For a class an examination is conducted and the results for the students of all the 5 subjects are recorded.
+Sort the 10 integers in descending order.
+9 Write a program in C to compute addition / subtraction / multiplication of two matrices.
+Use functions to read, display and add / subtract / multiply the matrices.
+10 For a class an examination is conducted and the results for the students of all the 5 subjects are recorded.
 Write C program to display the record of students.
-On the basis of the record compute
+On the basis of the record compute: The average score of class Highest score and lowest score of class Marks scored by most of the students List of students who were absent for the test

-- 11. Write a menu-based program in C that uses a set of functions to perform the following operations:

-- i. reading a complex number

-- ii. writing a complex number

-- iii. addition of two complex numbers

-- iv.
-Iv. subtraction of two complex numbers

-- v. multiplication of two complex numbers
+11 Write a menu-based program in C that uses a set of functions to perform the following operations: i. reading a complex number ii. writing a complex number iii. addition of two complex numbers iv. subtraction of two complex numbers v. multiplication of two complex numbersvi.

-- vi.
 Represent the complex number using a structure.

-- 12. Write a C program to create an employee database using structure and perform operations such as accept, display, search by name, search by number, update a record.
+Vi.
+Represent the complex number using a structure.
+12 Write a C program to create an employee database using structure and perform operations such as accept, display, search by name, search by number, update a record